Search Menu

 Benadryl Overdose

 If you suspect your dog has overdosed on Benadryl, contact your veterinarian or emergency veterinary hospital immediately.
-Some dogs develop an allergic reaction to Benadryl.
+Some dogs can develop an allergic reaction to Benadryl.
 If your dog starts having symptoms of an allergic reaction, seek veterinary care immediately.

 How Much Benadryl Can I Give My Dog?